atlarge-research/opencraft-tutorial/exercises/dyconits/README.md

 cp ChunkPolicy.java NewChunkPolicy.java
 ```

- In `NewChunkPolicy.java`, change the class name and swap the parameters passed to the `Bounds` constructor:
+ In `NewChunkPolicy.java`, change the class name and update the consistency bounds from a *numerical error* of 2 to a *staleness error* of 1000ms:

 ```
  import science.atlarge.opencraft.dyconits.policies.DyconitPolicy;